drbluetongue/eunoscosmo/Gearbox/readme.md

-Information about the differences between the JC Cosmo Jatco 4 speed (R4A-EL) and Nissan RE4R01A can be found at this link:
+Information about the Jatco 4 speed in general, and the differences between the JC Cosmo Jatco 4 speed (R4A-EL) and Nissan RE4R01A can be found at this link:

 https://atracom.blob.core.windows.net/manuals/individual/2001/2001_web_imports.pdf